blacknoir/vagrant-lnmp/README.md

-# A LEMP vagrant machine
+# A LNMP vagrant machine

 ## Introduction

-This project automates the setup of a LEMP development environment.
+This project automates the setup of a LNMP development environment.

 ## Requirements